Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT1.md

 minimal $|{d'\ |\ d' \in D_u, a(u'\ is\ undefined, C_{uv} \in C, (d', d)  \notin C_{uv}}|$
 ![[Pasted image 20231128224734.png]]
 by choosing a least constraining value first, we increase the chances to not rule out the solutions below the current node

-Naive backtracking does not specify in which order the values of the chosen variable are considered.